Blind Faith (Walk on Fire album)

 Blind Faith is the debut record by British rock band Walk on Fire.
 It was released in 1989 on MCA and featured production by Walter Turbitt, who was known for his work with The Cars.
-It had two minor hits, the title track and "Wastelands" and also features a song co-written by Trevor Rabin, who was knee-deep in his career with Yes.
+It had two minor hits, the title track and "Wastelands".

 After the album's release, the band toured extensively with Foreigner, The Dan Reed Network, RATT and Nils Lofgren, but commercial success eluded them (despite favorable reviews) and the band were dropped by MCA.

 Since then a second album by Walk on Fire entitled Mind Over Matter was released April 2017 on Escape Music Ltd.